Beyond To-Do Lists

 I was a junior paediatrician in London, running late, hurrying down a hospital corridor, already resentful before the day had even begun.
 I didn’t want to be there.
 I didn’t want to be doing what I was doing.
 I wanted the situation to change.

-And then the thought arose, simply and quietly:
+And then the thought arose:

 The job isn’t going to change.
 Only you can.